-I'm looking outside the small window of the plane: the weather is sunny, like most of the days I spent here, and I'm thinking about all the great time I had here in Brazil.
+I'm looking outside the small window of the plane: the weather is sunny, like most of the days I spent here, and I'm thinking about the great time I had here in Brazil.

 Unfortunately, we had a few problems with audio and video and some talks, including mine, were not recorded.
 However, the slides are available at Speakerdeck.